codefoster/codefoster.com/source/_drafts/But-WHY-do-we-pan-horizontally.md

 Hopefully, you can see the differences there.
 First, panning is horizontal.
 When you&rsquo;re watching a movie and the scene slides to one side or the other it&rsquo;s because the cameraman has _panned_ the camera.
 If the scene moved up or down, the cameraman would have been _tilting_ the camera.

-It would technically be more accurate to describe a lateral movement of content on the screen as a strafe, which _moves_ the camera to the side instead of rotating it, but I don&rsquo;t know&hellip; maybe strafebars just doesn&rsquo;t roll off the tongue well enough.
+It would technically be more accurate to describe a lateral movement of content on the screen as a strafe, which _moves_ the camera to the side instead of rotating it, but I don&rsquo;t know...; maybe strafebars just doesn&rsquo;t roll off the tongue well enough.

 So, scrolling involves a viewport that doesn&rsquo;t necessarily coincide with &ldquo;one&rsquo;s view&rdquo;.
 In other words, panning occurs when all (or perhaps mostly all) of your view is moving, and again always in a horizontal direction.